kevinolega/callcentertrainingtips/_posts/2014-06-16-five-communication-skills.md

 It takes time to get good with your communication skills but over time a little practice on a regular basis can help improve your communication skills then.

 Now go back to that piece of paper and write more questions.

-Feel free to ask in the comments below.